-Theorem 15.3 (First Sylow Theorem) Let G be a finite group and p a prime such that p^r divides |G|.
+Theorem 15.4 (First Sylow Theorem).
+Let G be a finite group and p a prime such that p^r divides |G|.
 Then G contains a subgroup of order p^r .

 PROOF.
 We induct on the order of G once again.
 If |G| = p, then we are done.
-Now suppose that the order of G is n with n > p and that the theorem is true for all groups of order less than n.
+Now suppose that the order of G is n with n > p and that the theorem is true for all groups of order less than n, where p divides n.
 We shall apply the class equation once again: